-The Agency does not anticipate that any new chemicals would be released into the environment due to manufacturing the new products.
-The applicant stated that manufacturing the new products is not expected to result in changes in air emissions; accordingly, the applicant concluded that manufacturing
+The Agency does not anticipate any new chemicals would be emitted into the environment due to manufacturing the new product.
+The applicant stated that manufacturing the new product is not expected to result in changes in air emissions; therefore, the applicant concluded that manufacturing the new product would not require revised or new air permit.